alandmprtma/AhoTextFinder/README.md

 - <b>Multi-Pattern Matching:</b> It’s well-suited for cases where multiple patterns need to be matched simultaneously.

 ## 🛠️ Configuration Guide
+1. Clone the repository to your local files.
+Access the repository [here](repository-link).
+2. Make sure to install Python Programming Language.
+You can access the Python Programming Language Installer [here](https://www.python.org/downloads/).
+Make sure to add PATH during installation on your device.
+3. Execute `pip install flet` and also `pip install graphviz` to set the application dependencies.
+4. You also need to install the graphviz to your device.
+You can access the graphviz binary program [here](https://graphviz.org/download/).
+Make sure to add PATH during installation on your device.
+5. Open the terminal and ensure that the directory is set to `AhoTextFinder`.
+6. Execute `flet run "src/aho.py"` to command prompt / terminal.

 ## 🏃‍♂️ How To Run